Ma. Rowena Muñoz, MD | Surgical Leadership Program

 Part of the joy of the Surgical Leadership Program for Muñoz was watching the faculty convey the material, both in-person and online.
 Much of her class came from the United States and thus there was a lot to learn about a health care system and methodology that was different from hers.
 But Muñoz dove in head-first to learn not just the content but also the teaching style.

-"I am also an educator, and I learned so much from the different styles of the faculty," she says, including "how to have fewer and concise slides, move around and engage my students more effectively."
+"I am also an educator, and I learned so much from the different styles of the faculty," she says, including "how to have fewer and concise slides, move around, and engage my students more effectively."
 She remembers feeling like she was watching a totally new form of instruction, one that drew students into the coursework.
 Early in the course, she thrived, particularly in the program interactivity.
 "I was a bit intimidated at first, but the professors made the course fun and interesting.
 I slowly felt at ease and actively participated later on," she remembers with a smile.
 "I wanted to make sure that I made the most out of the program.”

 Being part of SLP was particularly beneficial for her, not only because she made connections with her classmates from around the globe but also because she interacted with Harvard professors.
 For her, forming relationships and discussing individual challenges with other surgeons' teams and departments was the most fruitful aspect.